-8.2 ACCOUNT-RESTORE
+ACCOUNT-RESTORE

 Purpose To restore one or more accounts from tape.
-Syntax ACCOUNT-RESTORE [accounts-names ] {(options Special option for transaction Logging L Specifies that, if Transaction Logging is running on the database, the restored items are to be logged as updates to the database, otherwise the restored items are not logged.
-Restrictions This command cannot be executed inside a transaction.
-Use is restricted to SYSMAN or SYSPROG.
-Comments For a complete description of this command, with examples, refer to the standard RealityX reference manuals.
+Syntax ACCOUNT-RESTORE [accounts-names ] {(options Special Option for Transaction Logging L Specifies that, if Transaction Logging is running on the database, the restored items are to be logged as updates to the database, otherwise the restored items are not logged.
+Restrictions This command c SYSPROG. cannot be executed inside a transaction.
+Use is restricted to SYSMAN or Comments For a complete description of this command, with examples, refer to the standard RealityX reference manuals.

-8.3 CREATE-FILE
+CREATE-FILE

-Purpose To create a new file and define its log status.
-Syntax CREATE-FILE {DICT} file-name {,data-sect} m1{,s1} {m2{,s2} {(options} Special option for transaction logging L Indicates that the file should not be logged, but that the CREATE-FILE operation itself should be logged. x Indicates that the file should not be logged and that the CREATE-FILE operation should not be logged.
-Logged by default When a file is created by the CREATE-FILE command, it is logged by default.
+Purpose To create a new file and define its log status Syntax CREATE-FILE { DICT } file-name { ,data-sect } m1 { ,s1 } { m2 { ,s2 } {(options } Special Options for Transaction Logging L Indicates that the file should not be logged, but that the CREATE-FILE operation itself should be logged.
+Logging X Indicates that the file should not be logged and that the CREATE-FILE operation should not be logged.
+Logged by Default When a file is created by the CREATE-FILE command, it is logged by default.
 'DL' is placed in attribute 1 of the file's definition item(s).
 If only a single level file is created, then only that level is logged.
-The special options described above enable the suppression of logging of the file's items or the creation of the file itself.
-Comments For a complete description of CREATE-FILE, with examples, refer to the standard RealityX reference manuals.
+The special options decreation of the file itse scribed above enable the suppression of logging of the file's items or the lf.
+Comment For a complete descrip reference manuals. tion of CREATE-FILE, with examples, refer to the standard RealityX

-8.4 CREATE-ACCOUNT
+CREATE-ACCOUNT